-I have a vehicle registered in Florida that is valid because it is a Tier 1 document and also a utility bill in my name and proof of payments for 12 months.
+I have a vehicle registered in Florida that is valid because it is a Primary document and also a utility bill in my name and proof of payments for 12 months.
 However, I never changed my driver license to Florida because I was just going to wait until my Ohio driver licensed expired at the end of the year.
 I brought my forms into the campus, but they are telling me that I don’t qualify for in-state tuition, even though I have two valid documents.

 Residency for tuition purposes is more narrowly defined than physical residency in Florida.
 Students who maintain legal ties to another state (driver license, vehicle, voter) should relinquish those ties to be classified as a resident for tuition purposes.

 I have been approved for Deferred Action for Childhood Arrivals (DACA) status.

 No, not at this time.
 DACA students are not eligible to receive in-state fees according to the Florida Department of Education, Division of Colleges.

 You may, however qualify for the Select High School Out of State Tuition Waiver.